How Dental Care Professionals and Patients Can Protect Themselves From Evolving Health Risks

 What owners or workers can do to minimize the spread of illness at a dentist’s office or dental facility:

-What patients can do to reduce risk to themself:
+What patients can do to reduce risk to themselves:

-Download our “Healthier Workplaces: Guidance for Dentist’s Offices and Facilities, 2nd edition” guidance document today to learn how to provide or receive dental care services safely.
+Download our “Healthier Workplaces and Schools eBook” today to learn how to provide or receive dental care services safely.

 Additional Dental Facility Health Resources